 After you build your cockpit, you can choose any B58 model to fly on, either free or commercial, or even create a great flight model by yourself.

 Of course, developers can use additional functions in their plane models to simulate some of the aircraft functionality that is not supported by X-Plane.
-And, this requires some "custom" datarefs for such functions.
+And, this require some "custom" datarefs for such functions.
 But often custom datarefs are used by plane developers regardless of whether they are needed or not, even if 90% of their panel functions can be controlled using existing standard datarefs!

 Actually, most of the custom datarefs and commands included in the plane model are created only for the purpose of animations of various elements in the virtual cockpit, nothing more!
 Custom commands are used to control these virtual switches and then custom function just sets some standard X-Plane dataref values ( that could be done directly with standard commands).